jsw-aip-db/drupal-project/README.md

 There are two configurations available with different Docker configuration.
 For Codespaces `docker-in-docker` is prefered, `docker-outside-of-docker` is more suitable for local dev containers.

-> Note: Local dev container requires the rootCA.pem certificate to be added to the trust store of the host.
-Alternatively a symlink can be created for `.devcontainer/cert` if a shared certificate for the host is being used.
+> Note: Local dev container requires the `rootCA.pem` certificate under  `.devcontainer/cert` to be added to the trust store of the host.
+Alternatively an existing certificate can be copied from the host.
 On Codespaces, ddev router is disabled as a reverse proxy and HTTPS certificate is already being provded.

 To start the project, run: